 Besides the monsoon forcing mechanism, the warming of the equatorial Pacific mean SSTs caused by the Indian Ocean decoupling could also play a role in reducing the biennial ENSO intensity.
-As shown in Figure 1c, the eastern-to-central equatorial Pacific becomes warmer due to the weakening of the surface easterlies when the ocean-atmosphere coupling is turned off in the Indian Ocean.
+As shown in Fig. 1c, the eastern-to-central equatorial Pacific becomes warmer because of the weakening of the surface easterlies when the ocean-atmosphere coupling is turned off in the Indian Ocean.
 As a result, the mean east-west SST gradient along the equator is weakened.
 This possibly weakens the strength of the mean Pacific Walker circulation and the climatological Bjerknes feedback (Bjerknes 1969).
 The surface wind changes can also affect the thermocline structure along the equator.
 A weakening of the ocean-atmosphere coupling in the tropical Pacific may be resulted.
-With weaker ocean-atmosphere coupling, weaker ENSO intensity can be produced in the decoupled experiment.
+With weaker oceanatmosphere coupling, weaker ENSO intensity can be produced in the decoupled experiment.
 To examine this mechanism, we compare the coupling strengths between the control run and the decoupled experiment.
-Figure 7 shows the scatter plots of annual-mean surface zonal wind stress anomalies in the Niño4 (5°S-5°N,

-160°E-150°W) region as a function of the SST anomalies in the Niño3.4 region for the control (blue) and decoupled (red) simulations.
+Figure 7 shows the scatterplots of annual-mean surface zonal wind stress anomalies in the Niño-4 (5°S-5°N, 160°E-150°W) region as a function of the SST anomalies in the Niño-3.4 region for the control (solid line, asteroid) and decoupled (dashed line, open circle) simulations.
 We select different regions for the SST and zonal wind stress anomalies to reflect their typical zonal phase shift during ENSO evolutions.
-The slope of the linear fit for the scattering plot, Δ(zonal wind stress anomalies)/Δ(SST anomalies), is used to estimate the coupling strength.
-From this figure, we find that the coupling strength for the control run is 9.6\10-3 Newton/m/°C but is only 0.31\10-3 Newton/m/°C for the decoupled experiment.
+The slope of the linear fit for the scattering plot, Δ (zonal wind stress anomalies)/ Δ (SST anomalies), is used to estimate the coupling strength.
+From this figure, we find that the coupling strength for the control run is 9.6×10^{-3} Newton m-2 °C-1 but is only 0.31×10^{-3} Newton m-2 °C-1 for the decoupled experiment.
 This confirms our hypothesis that the warm SST bias in the tropical Indian Ocean also contributes to the strong ENSO intensity in the control run.
-When this warm SST bias is removed in the decoupled experiment, the Pacific surface zonal wind, and the coupling strength are reduced and lead to weaker ENSO intensity.
+When this warm SST bias is removed in the decoupled experiment, the Pacific surface zonal wind and the coupling strength are reduced and lead to weaker ENSO intensity.